-A reinforcing loop encourages the system to continue in that direction (e.g. a damn starting to leak, as water flows over the damn wall will further erode the wall which leads to more water flowing over causing more erosion).
+A reinforcing loop encourages the system to continue in that direction (e.g. a damn starting to leak.
+As water flows over the damn wall, it will further erode the wall which leads to more water flowing over causing more erosion).

-When the reinforcing loop is undesirable it can be referred to as a viscous cycle.
+When the reinforcing loop is undesirable, it can be referred to as a vicious cycle.
 This would be something that you would want to avoid if possible.
 Design the system to avoid reinforcing loops that push results in the wrong direction.
-When you can’t design that away create processes that provide notice when things are moving in the wrong direction.
+When you can’t design that away, create processes that provide notice when things are moving in the wrong direction.
 Then institute countermeasures to avoid the natural result that the reinforcing loop would provide.

 Sometimes you can design the process to have countermeasures automatically take place if conditions start moving in the wrong direction.

-When the reinforcing loop is a desired result then we want to design system to encourage things to continue to move in that direction.
-Sometimes it can be useful to think of it as having a bit of inertia but as you put in some effort to get things going then it gathers momentum and can produce more and more benefit for very little effort (like rolling something down a hill).
+When the reinforcing loop is a desired result, then we want to design the system to encourage things to continue to move in that direction.
+Sometimes it can be useful to think of it as having a bit of inertia, but as you put in some effort to get things going, then it gathers momentum and can produce more and more benefit for very little effort (like rolling something down a hill).

-If you have a specific desired result you can design a system to include natural balancing loops that achieve the desired result.
-Do so is making good use of systems thinking.
-This is often how balancing loops are portrayed but they can also result in stubborn resistance to improvement.
-It can be that the balancing loop is balanced not at a desired state but at a less than desired state.
+If you have a specific desired result, you can design a system to include natural balancing loops that achieve the desired result.
+Doing so is making good use of systems thinking.
+This is often how balancing loops are portrayed, but they can also result in stubborn resistance to improvement.
+It can be that the balancing loop is balanced, not at a desired state, but at a less than desired state.

-In the all too common fire-fighting management system organization what often happens in there is a new crisis and resources must be directed to that.
+In the all too common fire-fighting management system organization, what often happens is there is a new crisis and resources must be directed to that.
 What actually can end up happening is if any area is performing well, they are able to have resources taken away and used to address the crisis.
-So if certain areas start to do well, there are balancing forces to bring down their performance (losing resources to accomplish the tasks).
-And poor areas get temporary infusions of resources to bring levels from a crisis to less poor (but rarely to actually good results because as they move in that direction some other crisis needs attention).
+So, if certain areas start to do well, there are balancing forces to bring down their performance (losing resources to accomplish the tasks).
+And poor areas get temporary infusions of resources to bring levels from a crisis to less poor (but rarely to actually good results because as they move in that direction, some other crisis needs attention).